-While many NBA rookies were proving themselves at the Orlando Summer League, Jabari Parker was lighting it up at the Chicago Pro Am and Tony Wroten was putting up 53 at the Seattle Pro-Am, Brandon Jennings was putting on a show in LA at the Drew League, where he dropped a ridiculous 57 points to go with 6 boards and 5 assists.
+While many of the league’s future stars were proving themselves at the Orlando Summer League, Jabari Parker was lighting it up at the Chicago Pro-Am, Tony Wroten was putting up 53 at the Seattle Pro-Am and Brandon Jennings was putting on a show at the Drew League, where he dropped a ridiculous 57 points to go with 6 boards and 5 assists.

-The 55 broke the Bucks record set by Kareem Abdul-Jabbar and was only 3 points away from Wilt’s record for most points ever scored by a rookie.
+The 55 broke the Bucks record set by Kareem Abdul-Jabbar and was only three points away from Wilt’s record for most points ever scored by a rookie.